Popcorncraft/Hexmap/README.md

 # Hexmap
-A system for creating physical modular world maps.
+Hexmap is a modular system for creating physical worlds for games like Dnd or for just building worlds.